Instagram Accidentally Changed Everyone's App And People Absolutely Hated It

 According to a tweet from Instagram head Adam Mosseri, the social media company debuted the changes early on Thursday morning as a part of what was meant to be a “small test” of the new features — but the test was accidentally sent out more widely than anticipated.

-While the update has been rolled back (those who are still experiencing it are advised to restart their apps), it hasn’t stopped the Internet from letting Instagram exactly how they feel about the potential changes, which may or may not arrive in a future update.
+While the update has been rolled back (those who are still experiencing it are advised to restart their apps), it hasn’t stopped the Internet from letting Instagram know exactly how they feel about the potential changes, which may or may not arrive in a future update.

 Some Internet users have found the bright side to the Instagram update debacle, however.